THE FOURTH INTERNATIONAL CONFERENCE

 The conference programme will be divided into five sections:

-● Analysis and characterisation of microplastics
+● Analysis and identification of microplastics

-● Microplastics in biology, pharmacology, and medicine
+● Microplastics in biology, pharmacology and medicine

 Sincerely,